 What is the

 In fine art, the term "Proto Renaissance" refers to the pre-Renaissance period (c.1300-1400) in Italy, and the activities of progressive painters such as Giotto (1267-1337), who pioneered the new form of figurative "realism", which was fully developed by artists during the era of Renaissance art proper.
 Giotto's groundbreaking art did not however, represent the European or even the Italian mainstream.
-Derived from traditions inherited from Romanesque art, (notably the murals of Romanesque painting), the style known as Gothic art, championed in Italy by the city of Siena among others, was still the predominant style of painting and sculpture.
+Derived from traditions inherited from Christian Byzantine art - which itself influenced the murals of Romanesque painting) - the style known as Gothic art, championed in Italy by the city of Siena among others, was still the predominant style of painting and sculpture.
 In fact the Gothic idiom survived well into the 15th century in the form of a style known as International Gothic, which became popular in many of the royal courts across Europe, notably France, Spain, Bohemia, and England.
 The Renaissance proper began around 1400 in the city of Florence, but its ideals and methods did not become a dominant force in European art until the mid-15th century.
 The main types of art practised during the Proto-Renaissance period included: fresco mural painting, tempera panel painting, book illuminations, relief sculpture, goldsmithing and other forms of metalwork.
 Most of the artistic developments of the trecento Proto-Renaissance period had a direct effect on Early Renaissance painting (c.1400-90) of the quattrocento.

 OF VISUAL ART